bantonelli/ProEdify-patternlab/source/_patterns/00-atoms/01-forms/button.md

 Basic button input.

 ---
-Object Properties: N/A (Not a javascript component)
+JS Component Properties: N/A (Not a javascript component)

+---
 Content Blocks: N/A

 ---